 - Pour the water through a sieve into a cup

-- Start sipping and loose that headache.
+- Start sipping and lose that headache.

 If you are interested, check out our bay trees and grow your own bay leaves.
+On top of the above home remedies ensure that you get plenty of rest as this is when your body will do the most healing.